Malaysian Kopitiam Culture Best Place To Experience Malaysia

 Butter Kopi – Coffee with butter in it.
 Bulletproof Coffee, aka butter coffee or keto coffee, is an energizing beverage made with quality fats.

-Among the mythical Kopitiam experiences, the illusive Butter Kopi was something I heard of but is now very common among the Keto Diet fans.
+Among the mythical Kopitiam experiences, I heard of the illusive Butter Kopi but is now very common among the Keto Diet fans.

 There was, indeed, something special here.